 An Immigrant’s Triumph & Disaster

 My friend told his youngest son about J L, his great-grandfather.
-J L was born in Poland in 1877 and came to America when he was 18. living with relatives Although he didn’t have much money and had little formal education, J L was very bright, astute, and hard-working.
+J L was born in Poland in 1877 and came to America when he was 18. living with relatives He didn’t have much money and had little formal education.
+But J L was very bright, astute, and hard-working.
 He noticed things and understood people.
 He worked several jobs and acquired some savings.
-J L worked as a bartender at a saloon in a working-class neighborhood.
+J L worked as a bartender at a saloon, in a working-class neighborhood.

 Although he was only 5’ 10’’ and weighed around 155 pounds, he won every fist fight against drunks twice his size.
 The customers respected him, and flocked to the bar to hear his stories.
 J L spun fascinating yarns about almost anything.
 The bar owner liked the increased business that J L attracted.
 So, the owner sold his saloon several years later to J L, accepting monthly payments for his retirement.
 The saloon flourished.

 With the extra money he earned as the bar owner, J L bought the grocery store across the street.
 Many of the wives of the guys, who drank at J L’s saloon on Friday nights, shopped at J L’s grocery store on Saturday.
 His reputation as a good, honest, and charming businessman spread throughout the neighborhood.
 Customers came because they got good products, at good prices, with good customer service.
 That successful formula works today.

 The owner of the local Savings & Loan (Much more prosperous than the “Bailey’s Building & Loan” in “It’s a Wonderful Life”) approached J L with a lucrative business opportunity: Half ownership in a Building Supply Company that would sell concrete blocks & lumber to the S & L customers building homes.
 Home building was a booming business throughout the early & mid-1920’s.